 The appendix 3.3-1 at the end of this section provides a listing with explanation of the acronyms used in this documentation.

 We update all data annually unless otherwise noted.
 Timing of data received is denoted 'BOY' (beginning of year) or 'EOY' (end of year).
-Workflow reference is bolded in parentheses after each item.

 Long-Range OCACT Data